International Relations and European Studies

 The IRES Master’s Degree Study Programme is taught over two academic years (4 semesters) and it is concluded by a Master’s Dissertation, under supervision from one of our faculty members.
 During this time-period, students are obliged to take all the allotted compulsory courses and they have the possibility to specialise in certain areas (of their interest) by taking the ‘free choice’ courses offered each semester.
 Additionally, IRES offers its students language courses (German, French, Spanish, Russian, Czech), at various levels, to complement their overall studies.

-Study programme: International Territorial Studies
+Study programme: International Relations and European Studies

 Standard length of study: 2 years